ongage/wpmultienv/README.md

 * 4 servers: prod (with 1 prod env), dev1 (with 1 dev env), dev2 (1 dev env), dev3 (1 dev env)

 # Setup instructions:
-* Clone into /usr/local/wpmultienv (or any other location, update PROJFOLDER in config file)
+* Clone into /usr/local/wpmultienv (or any other location, update PROJFOLDER in the config file)
-* To modify Wordpress or PHP versions, update the Dockerfile under wp/
+* To modify Wordpress or PHP versions, update the desired versions in the Dockerfile under wp/
-* Create an S3 bucket and IAM user.
-Use an IAM policy that denies ListBucket for extra security.
+* Create an S3 bucket and an IAM user.
+Use an IAM policy that allows access only to that bucket and denies ListBucket for extra security.
 * Add an IP per each environment to be used, update A records accordingly.
 Multiple IPs on a single instance were tested to be working under AWS EC2 by using "Secondary IPs".
 * Make sure to configure all settings properly into config file (wpmultienv.conf) per comments and make sure to generate strong *different* passwords for all password fields in config file.
 * Use a firewall or a security policy to limit access to selected IPs (if desired) for the SFTP port (TCP/2222), Host SSH port (TCP/22) and the HTTP ports (TCP/80, TCP/443).